drinkbird/drinkbird.github.io/_posts/blog/2017-10-18-not-invented-here.md

 ![Reinventing the wheel is the most reliable way to be left behind]({{ site.baseurl }}/images/reinventing.jpg)
 <p class="text-center">Image source: <a href="https://www.aic.cuhk.edu.hk/web8/Reinventing%20the%20wheel.htm">aic.cuhk.edu.hk</a></p>

 The worst form of the *Not Invented Here* syndrome is doing projects just for the sake of enriching our CV.
 This is also called *CV-Driven Development*.

-Every software engineer has to, at least once, implement a compiler, a cache, a view engine, and various other common components from scratch, for training purposes. **These exercises should only take place during personal time and not be put into production**.
+Every software engineer has to, at least once, implement a compiler, a cache, a view engine, and various other common components from scratch, for training purposes. **These exercises should only take place during personal time and should definitely not be put into production**.

 Left unchecked, the NIH syndrome can turn a codebase into a graveyard of ambitious half-baked projects.
 Although it's always easier to learn on someone else's dollar, it's also highly immoral.